IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 #### Parameters

 `znsq_connection_t`
-   C constant contains the connection token from a previous znsq_open.
+   C-constant contains the connection token from a previous znsq_open.

 `buf`
    contains a buffer to receive the JSON document following a success read.